dichternebel/csgo-rcon-bot/README.md

 ### Configuration

 * for local development open the `/.env` file and configure your local settings
-* for deployment use either the `/config/csgo-rcon-bot.service` file or the `/config/start.bat`
+* for deployment edit either the `/config/csgo-rcon-bot.service` file or the `/config/start.bat`

 ### Customization